Bluebeard: Sources

-Although best known as a folktale, the character of Bluebeard appears to derive from legends related to historical individuals in Brittany.
+Although best known as a folktale, the character of Bluebeard may have originated in legends related to historical figures from Brittany, according to some researchers.

+Gilles de Rais, a 15th-century nobleman who fought alongside Joan of Arc and became Marshal of France, was hanged and burned for multiple murders and heresy.
+He did not kill his wife, and the crimes for which he was convicted involved the sexually driven, brutal murder of children rather than women.
+It has nevertheless been suggested that Gilles de Rais may have inspired Charles Perrault's literary folktale in the late 17th century.
+However, there is no evidence that Perrault was familiar with Gilles de Rais's life, nor that it had a decisive influence on the writing of "Bluebeard".
 A popular confusion between the mythical Bluebeard and the historical Baron de Rais has been documented since the early 19th century.
-Gilles de Rais, a 15th-century nobleman and convicted killer who fought alongside Joan of Arc and became both Marshal of France and her official protector, then was hanged and burned as a murderous heretic.
-However, Gilles de Rais did not kill his wife, and the crimes for which he was convicted involved the sexually-driven, brutal murder of children rather than women.

 Another possible source stems from the story of the early Breton king Conomor the Accursed and his wife Tryphine.
 This is recorded in a biography of St. Gildas, written five centuries after his death in the sixth century.
 It describes how after Conomor married Tryphine, she was warned by the ghosts of his previous wives that he murders them when they become pregnant.
 Pregnant, she flees; he catches and beheads her, but St. Gildas miraculously restores her to life, and when he brings her to Conomor, the walls of his castle collapse and kill him.
 Conomor is a historical figure, known locally as a werewolf, and various local churches are dedicated to Saint Tryphine and her son, Saint Tremeur.